ossia/score-docs/docs/reference-manual/processes/2-edit.md

 ## Process Loops

 Time-based processes such as automations, media and sub-scenarios can be looped for as long as their parent interval is active.
-When selecting a process, either from the object panel or by clicking on process header, the loop option will appear in the `Inspector`
+When selecting a process, either from the object panel or by clicking on process header, the loop option will appear in the `Inspector`.

 ![Process looping](/score-docs/assets/images/reference-manual/common-practices/loopProcess.gif "Process looping")